Patterson Psych Group, PLLC

 This document is to inform you about my background and credentials, my approach to supervision, and other important information.

 Qualifications: I have a Master's of Arts, Education Specialist degree in Mental Health Counseling/Counselor Education from Gardner-Webb University in Boiling Springs, NC (2007).
-I am a Licensed Professional Counselor (license #7176) and a Licensed Professional Counselor Supervisor (license #S7176) in North Carolina.
-I hold a Professional Counselor License in the state of Michigan through the Michigan Department of Licensing and Regulatory Affairs (#6401016481).
+I am currently pursuing my Doctor of Psychology degree at California Southern University.
+I am a Licensed Clinical Mental Health Counselor Supervisor (license #S7176) in North Carolina.
 I also am a National Certified Counselor through the National Board for Certified Counselors (#295578).
 I have been actively providing counseling services since 2007.

 Counseling Background: I have been providing counseling services since 2007 to adults, adolescents and children.
 I primarily utilize a combination of CBT and client-centered approaches.
 I have experience working with mood disorders, anxiety disorders, trauma, ADHD, and behavioral problems in children & teens.
 I have been trained in child-centered play therapy for children